danielsss/all_ears_english/README.md

 # [All Ears English](https://www.allearsenglish.com/)
+🏫 🏫 🏫

+# Preface 💭💭💭

-🏫 🏫 🏫  NEVER give up on your dreams.
+Don't give up on your dreams.

 # Transcript

-The transcripts can be found [here](./docs/transcript)
+The transcripts can be found [here](./docs/transcript).